fictjs/fict/README.md

 const click = () => console.log("now", $doubled());
 ```

 You don’t write getters.
-You just get the “always current” behavior you expect.
+You just get the "always current" behavior you expect.

 ---